Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Related Work

-\textbf{Contrastive Learning for Representation Learning}\quad Both unsupervised contrastive learning~\cite{chen2020simple,moco} and supervised contrastive learning~\cite{khosla2020supervised,li2022targeted} are approaches used in representation learning to produce feature embeddings by maximizing the similarity between positive pairs and minimizing the similarity between negative pairs.
-Unsupervised contrastive learning does not require labels and typically augments the same data to form positive pairs~\citep{chen2020simple,moco}.
+\textbf{Contrastive Learning for Representation Learning}\quad Both unsupervised contrastive learning~\cite{chen2020simple,moco} and supervised contrastive learning~\cite{khosla2020supervised,jiang2021self,li2022targeted} are representation learning methods by maximizing the similarity between positive pairs and minimizing the similarity between negative pairs.
+Unsupervised contrastive learning does not require labels and typically augments the same data to form positive pairs~\cite{chen2020simple,moco}.
 Supervised contrastive learning incorporates class labels and pulls together all samples from the same class while pushing apart samples from different classes.
-Contrastive learning is an effective method for self-supervised learning~\cite{moco} and long-tailed recognition~\cite{jiang2021self,li2022targeted}.
-We effectively utilized contrastive learning for class-imbalanced diffusion models.
+We propose a new variant of contrastive learning with conditional-unconditional alignment for class-imbalanced diffusion models.
 Our work is different from the contrastive-guided diffusion process~\cite{ouyang2023improving}, which aims to improve adversarial robustness.
-Another difference is that we focus on contrastive learning during training, while contrastive-guided diffusion process~\cite{ouyang2023improving} is about guidance for inference.
 While the diffusion model originally for generation tasks becomes an emerging technique for representation learning~\cite{fuest2024diffusion,baranchuk2021label}, we directly integrate contrastive learning regularization to diffusion models for better generation on imbalanced data.
-Notably, contrastive loss with negative samples exclusively focuses on separating dissimilar instances in the embedding space, which we leverage to address mode collapse, as detailed in Sec .~\ref{sec:infonce}.
-BYOL~\citep{BYOL} is a contrastive learning method with MSE loss for positive pairs only similar to our loss formulation in Sec.~\ref{sec:mse}.
+Notably, unsupervised contrastive loss with negative samples exclusively focuses on separating dissimilar instances in the embedding space, which we leverage to address mode collapse, as detailed in Sec.~\ref{sec:ucl}.
+In the context of generative modeling, REPA~\cite{repa} aligns diffusion model features with features from a frozen vision encoder to accelerate training.
+Unlike REPA, we directly regularize diffusion model features without external models.
+Most relevant is concurrent work of dispersive loss~\cite{wang2025diffuse}, which is similar to our unsupervised contrastive loss with negative pairs only.
+Dispersive loss is directly and explicitly applied to conditional training, as designed for balanced diffusion models.
+By comparison, our unsupervised contrastive loss is formulated in the unconditional latent space and is implicitly extended to conditional training through our conditional–unconditional alignment loss.
+This carefully designed contrastive conditional-unconditional alignment framework for long-tailed diffusion models achieves better generation as shown in experiments.